AL estate risk

 • Summary distribution is limited to personal property and is filed in the probate court where the decedent was domiciled.

-• Estate value must be within a $25,000 cap that is adjusted annually for inflation.
+• Estate value must be within the statutory small-estate amount, which is adjusted over time for inflation.

 • No personal representative can be pending or appointed, and at least 30 days must pass after notice.